 However, the project as a whole is the product of not only of those who contribute code but also those who submit bug reports, propose ideas for new features, participate in online forums, and support the project in other ways.
 Along those lines, two easily tracked metrics are the number of people registered in the pvlib python online discussion forum and the number of GitHub "stars" (an indicator of an individual's interest, akin to a browser bookmark) on the pvlib python code repository.
 Figure 2 (right) shows these counts over time.
 Although these numbers almost certainly underestimate the true size of the pvlib community, their increase over time indicates continued and accelerating community growth.
+Since the 2018 JOSS publication, pvlib python has doubled the number of maintainers to bring in new perspectives and to better support the growing community.

-In addition to continuous interaction online, community members sometimes meet in person at user's group and tutorial sessions run by pvlib python maintainers and community members alike.
-To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference (PVSC), the PVPMC Workshops, and the PyData Global conference.
+In addition to continuous interaction online, community members sometimes meet in person at user's group and tutorial sessions run by pylib python maintainers and community members alike.
+To date, these meetings have been held at the IEEE Photovoltaics Specialists Conference

+(PVSC), the PVPMC Workshops, and the PyData Global conference.
 Figure 3 shows a timeline of these meetings, along with other notable events in the project's history.